ACCENTEDiRL: “A Night of Poetry”

 organization based in San Jose, California.
 Philip serves as the President of the Union of

-North American Vietnamese Student Associations (UNAVSA)
+North American Vietnamese Student Associations (UNAVSA) and as the Co-Chair of the

 Young Vietnamese Americans (YVA) Committee for PIVOT – The Progressive Vietnamese